 - Pharmacy or Big Box Store

-Among the best methods to reduce costs on film is to buy a roll of 100 feet of film and manually load it into canisters by hand.
+One of the most popular methods to spend less money on film is to buy a roll of 100 feet of film and load it into canisters yourself.

-Bear in mind that you are going to be limited to 100' rolls of black & white film.
-This is due to the fact black & white film is less difficult and cheaper to process yourself.
+Bear in mind that you are going to be limited to 100 foot rolls of black and white film.
+This is in part because black and white film is much easier and less expensive to process yourself.

-Black & white film is by far the simplest to develop at home.
-Chemical temperature and development times are not as essential to do correctly with black & white films as temperatures and time are for color negative or transparency film.
+Black and white film is by far the easiest to develop yourself.
+Developer temperature and time are not as vital to get correct with black & white films as temperatures and time are for transparency or color negative.